brightbox/docs.brightbox.com/content/reference/load-balancers.md

 Load Balancers are
-[configurable via our API](https://api.gb1.brightbox.com/1.0/#load_balancer), and therefore also via our CLI tool.
+[configurable via our API](https://api.gb1.brightbox.com/1.0/#load_balancer), and therefore also via our CLI tool and GUI.
 For a step-by-step guide on using the CLI to manage Load Balancers, see the
 [Load Balancer CLI Guide](/guides/cli/load-balancers/).

-### Listeners
+## Listeners

 Each Load Balancer consists of one or more listeners which control the ports and protocols it responds to.